Skip to main content

 NEWCOMERS WELCOME CENTRE

-The Newcomers Welcome Centre located in John Pritchard School is open for visits with a settlement worker.
+The Newcomers Welcome Centre, located in John Pritchard School, is open for visits with a settlement worker.
 All office visits are by appointment only at this time.
 Drop-in visits are currently not available.
-To make an appointment to meet with a RETIS settlement worker, phone 204.339.1984.
-You can also email, text, or phone the settlement workers directly for help or questions—their contact information can be found directly below in The Newcomer News.
+To make an appointment to meet with a RETIS settlement worker, call the Newcomers Welcome Centre.
+You can also email, text, or phone the settlement workers directly if you need help or have questions—their contact information can be found in The Newcomer News, in the sidebar on the left-hand side of this page.

 Newcomers Welcome Centre